enyojs/ui-tests/README.md

 * `getClasses` - Element method that returns the classes as an array
 * `enyoProperty` - Browser method that finds an enyo instance by id and returns the value of a property.

+There is also a general method to scroll elements into view:

+* `scrollIntoView` - Element method that calls scrollIntoView on the supplied element

 Additionally, the `helpers` library includes a `keys` property that contains keycodes from `wd.SPECIAL_KEYS` as well as some Spotlight specific keys (`SpotlightDown`, `SpotlightSelect`, etc.).

 ## Test Examples
 The *test/qa* directory contains several tests that serve as examples.
 In particular, GT-13635, GT-13891, and GT-13913.
 For more information on the methods available for testing, refer to the [wd.js repo](https://github.com/admc/wd).

+## Testing on webOS devices
+Several environment variables are supported for configuring how tests execute on webOS devices.
+These include:

+* `WEBOS_IP` - IP Address of the webOS device. e.g. `WEBOS_IP=10.0.1.25`
+* `WEBOS_PORT` - Port of webOS device (default 22).  e.g. `WEBOS_PORT=9922`
+* `REMAP_LOCALHOST` - Looks for `localhost:3000` in web addresses and remaps them to the supplied IP address:port.  e.g.  `REMAP_LOCALHOST=10.0.1.9:8888`

 ## Contributing
 Please see the [style guide](http://enyojs.com/docs/latest/best-practices/style-guide.html).